Are Tater Tots Gluten-Free? Ore-Ida vs. Generic Brands

 The biggest mistake you can make is assuming that a generic store brand (like Great Value, Signature Select, or Kroger brand) is identical to Ore-Ida.

 Store brands change manufacturers constantly to save money.
 A generic bag of tater tots might be safe one month, and manufactured in a shared facility with wheat-coated onion rings the next month.
+Cross-contamination occurs when gluten-free food comes into contact with gluten-containing food or surfaces.
 Unless the store brand explicitly carries a "Gluten-Free" claim, you must avoid it.

 π Not sure about a product?